AirBaltic: Destinations

-airBaltic operates direct year-round and seasonal short-haul flights from Riga, Tallinn and Vilnius, mostly to metropolitan and leisure destinations within Europe and Middle East. airBaltic does not operate long-haul flights, but has code shares with partners with two airlines, Finnair and Lufthansa, to allow through-ticketed long-haul flights.
+airBaltic operates direct year-round and seasonal short-haul flights from Riga, Tallinn and Vilnius, mostly to metropolitan and leisure destinations within Europe and Middle East. airBaltic does not operate long-haul flights, but has code shares with partners with multiple airlines, to allow through-ticketed long-haul flights.

 Here is the full list of destinations to which airBaltic flies: